DataEngineeringLabs/arrow2-convert/README.md

 ### Implementing Large Types

-Ideally for code reusability, we wouldn’t have to reimplement `ArrowSerialize` and `ArrowDeserialize` for large and fixed offset types since the primitive types are the same.
+Ideally for code reusability, we wouldn’t have to reimplement `ArrowSerialize` and `ArrowDeserialize` for large and fixed size types since the primitive types are the same.
 However, this requires the trait functions to take a generic bounded mutable array as an argument instead of a single array type.
-This requires the `ArrowSerialize` and `ArrowDeserialize` implementations to be able to specify the bounds as part of the associated type , which not possible without generic associated types.
+This requires the `ArrowSerialize` and `ArrowDeserialize` implementations to be able to specify the bounds as part of the associated type, which is not possible without generic associated types.

-As a result, we’re forced to sacrifice code reusability and introduce a little bit of complexity by providing separate `ArrowSerialize` and `ArrowDeserialize` implementations for large types via placeholder structures.
-This also requires introducing the `Type` attribute to `ArrowField` so that the large types can be used via a field attribute without affecting the structure field types.
+As a result, we’re forced to sacrifice code reusability and introduce a little bit of complexity by providing separate `ArrowSerialize` and `ArrowDeserialize` implementations for large and fixed size types via placeholder structures.
+This also requires introducing the `Type` associated type to `ArrowField` so that the arrow type can be overriden via a macro field attribute without affecting the actual type.

 ### Why not serde?